Failure of Evangelical Political Involvement In the Area of Moral Transformation, The

 The ancient writers such as Plato and Aristotle believed that the administration of law and political life was the highest of merely human callings.
 The highest, because in it the greatest good (and evil!) was at issue.
 But we should know now that it is a calling which can only be carried out in a wisdom and power that is beyond the human.
 The Evangelical message and life in its classical forms—not Post WW II—show how that can be done.
 There is no real alternative in human existence.
 It isn’t because Evangelicals are superior in any other respect.
 And it isn’t that people we call “Evangelicals” are the only brand of Christians who must and can do this.
 Os Guinness has expressed all of this so well in a paper, “An Evangelical Manifesto,” that he’s been working on with some others: “This is the call of Christ,” he says.
 “It isn’t the call of the Evangelicals, and the words in response have to be the ones of those long ago, ‘To whom shall we go?
 Thou hast the words of eternal life.’”
 (John 6:68)

-- This process has been carefully studied by Julie Ruben in her The Making of the Modern University: Intellectual Transformation and the Marginalization of Morality, Chicago: University of Chicago Press, 1991.
-Return to text.
+3. This process has been carefully studied by Julie Ruben in her The Making of the Modern University: Intellectual Transformation and the Marginalization of Morality, Chicago: University of Chicago Press, 1991.

-- Practical View of the Prevailing Religious System of Professed Christians in the Higher and Middle Classes in this Country Contrasted with Real Christianity, many editions—but try to read an unabridged edition.
-Read it with William Law, A Serious Call to a Devout and Holy Life.Return to text.
+4. Practical View of the Prevailing Religious System of Professed Christians in the Higher and Middle Classes in this Country Contrasted with Real Christianity, many editions—but try to read an unabridged edition.
+Read it with William Law, A Serious Call to a Devout and Holy Life, also unabridged if possible.